Fred Prender

-Frederick W. Prender (1931 – April 8, 1975) was a minor league baseball player and American football coach.
+Frederick Wayland Prender (September 19, 1931 – April 8, 1975) was an American college football coach and minor league baseball player.
 He served as the head football coach at Juniata College from 1963 to 1968 and Bucknell University from 1969 to 1974, compiling a career college football coach record of 53–50–3.
 A college football]player at West Chester University of Pennsylvania, Prender was drafted by the Pittsburgh Steelers in 1954.